-The Company did not meet the qualifications of RIC for the 2017, 2016 and 2015 tax years and will be taxed as a corporation under Subchapter C of the Code.
-The Company expects to meet the qualifications of a RIC for the 2018 tax year.
-If the Company were unable to meet the qualifications of a RIC for the 2018 tax year, it would be taxed as a corporation under Subchapter C of the Code.
+The Company does not expect to meet the qualifications of a RIC for the 2019 tax year and is likely to be taxed as a corporation under Subchapter C of the Code.
+However, in the event that the Company does meet the qualifications of a RIC for the 2019 tax year, it may not be in the best interests of the Company's stockholders to elect to be taxed as a RIC for the 2019 tax year due to the net operating losses and capital loss carryforwards the Company currently has.
+Management will make a determination that is in the best interests of the Company and its stockholders.

 In order to qualify as a RIC, among other things, the Company is required to distribute to its stockholders on a timely basis at least 90% of investment company taxable income, as defined by the Code, for each year.
 So long as the Company achieves its status as a RIC, it generally will not pay corporate-level U.S. federal and state income taxes on any ordinary income or capital gains that it distributes at least annually to its stockholders as dividends.
 Rather, any tax liability related to income earned by the Company will represent obligations of the Company's investors and will not be reflected in the financial statements of the Company.